Alpine back country winter safety

 Backcountry skiing and snowboarding has inherent risks and therefore is an activity that requires training, experience, judgement and knowledge of the terrain, hazards and conditions.
 Visitors must also be properly equipped for their chosen activity.

 Visitors to the Alpine National Park, especially those visiting the higher elevation areas of Mount Bogong and Mount Feathertop, are likely to encounter a range of hazards each winter including unstable and deep snow; steep icy slopes; cornice formation; avalanches; and, extreme weather.
 Visitors need to be prepared and experienced to manage these hazards.
+Cold, wet and windy conditions are a dangerous combination in alpine areas.
+Be aware of the causes, symptoms and treatment of hypothermia.

 Parks Victoria recommends visitors are well informed about current and forecast weather, snowpack and avalanche hazards and have skill in navigation equipment in alpine areas.
 Backcountry visitors should not travel alone; and, notify someone where they are travelling and when they will make next contact.
 Visitors should also fill in the intentions book at trail-heads to your destination (eg. Mountain Creek, Razorback).